jhowards/Strive-Work-M1D7/README.md

-This additional exercises, from 7 to 12, use JavaScript as well
+<b>This additional exercises, from 7 to 12, use JavaScript as well</b>